Thegoat698593/Fusion-Item-shop-Config/README.md

 }

 4) Ok so where it says Athenacharacter those are skins, AthenaGlider is of course a glider so you get it | make sure you put the ID in the brackets so like this   "AthenaPickaxe:Pickaxe_ID_202_AshtonBoardwalk"

+5) Also really important! | YOU CANNOT CHOOSE A COSMETIC FROM SEASONS BEYOND SEASON 8 BECAUSE IT WILL NOT WORK AS THOSE COSMETCIS AREN'T IN S8 SO CHOOSE ONE FROM S1-S8 AND YOU WILL BE GOOD